dotlang/language/README.md

 //short form, when interface has only one method Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional auto ab = (int x) -> x+y; //type will be fn<int, int>
-auto ab = (x) -> 2*x; //WRONG! input type cannot be inferred Interface1 intr = (x, y) -> x+y;
+Interface2 ac = _+1;  //Interface2 has only one method which has only one input. for the input we use place-holder auto ab = (x) -> 2*x; //WRONG! input type cannot be inferred Interface1 intr = (x, y) -> x+y;
 Interface1 intr = (x, y) -> (r1:x+y, r2:x);  //returning a tuple from anon-func